liuzel01/platform/src/WebInstaller/README.md

 # Web Installer

-The web installer is a simple Shuwei Platform application packaged as a Phar file, that allows running automated Composer commands to install or update Shopware.
+The web installer is a simple Shuwei Platform application packaged as a Phar file, that allows running automated Composer commands to install or update Shuwei.
 The term installer means

 ## Create a Phar file